• Link to Facebook

 $100k (raise to $500 k easily)

-Pays legal fees plus damages
+Pays legal fees plus property damages

 Medical Payments